Verse of the mawadda

-[O Mohammad!]
+[O Muhammad!]
 Say, "I ask not of you any reward for it, save affection among kinsfolk (al-qurba)."
 And whosoever accomplishes a good deed, We shall increase him in goodness thereby.
 Truly God is Forgiving, Thankful.

 Shi'a view

 The word al-qurba (ٱلْقُرْبَىٰ) in this verse is interpreted in Shi'a as Muhammad's kin, the Ahl al-Bayt (أَهْل ٱلْبَيْت).
 In this vein, the Shi'a-leaning historian ibn Ishaq narrates that Muhammad specified al-qurba to be his daughter Fatima, her husband 'Ali, and their two sons, Hasan and Husayn.
 Among others, the Sunni historian al-Baladhuri quotes Hasan in his Genealogies of the Nobles as referring to the verse of the mawadda in his inaugural speech as the caliph after the assassination of his father in 661.

 I am of the family of the prophet [ahl al-bayt] from whom God has removed filth and whom He has purified, whose love He has made obligatory in His Book (Quran) when He said, "Whosoever performs a good act, We shall increase the good in it."
 Performing a good act is love for us, the family of the prophet.